 From each sampling site, 3 L of water were collected in sterile plastic bottles, stored at 4°C and processed within 48 hours.
 The bacterial screening was performed according to the new requirements for evaporative re-cooling plants (ÖNORM B 5020:2013 (34)).
 In brief, the water samples were analyzed for Legionella spp.
 CFU/100 ml (colony forming units in 100 ml) after centrifugation and filtration of 100 ml untreated water or after acid treatment (ÖNORM EN ISO 11731-2 (35)).
 Legionella species were identified by sequencing the mip-gene and Legionella pneumophila was serotyped according to the EWGLI- (36) criteria.
 Pseudomonas aeruginosa was evaluated in 100 ml of water (ÖNORM EN ISO 16266 (37) and total heterotrophic bacteria were counted as CFU in 1 ml at 36°C (ÖNORM EN ISO 6222 (38).

+PCR, amplicon-sequencing

+The amplicon-sequencing as well as the purification, quantification and sequencing was performed as described in Herbold et al. (2015).
+V3 and V4 regions of the bacterial 16S rRNA was amplified with barcoded-version of the primers Bakt_341F (CCTACGGGNGGCWGCAG) and Bakt_805R (GACT ACHVGGGTATCTAATCC) (Herlemann et al., 2011).
+Each PCR reaction includes 1x DreamTag Green Buffer (Fermentas), 2mM MgCl2, 0.2mM dNTPmix (Fermentas), 0.1 mg mL-1 bovine serum albumin, 1 µM of each of the forward and reverse primers, 0.025 U DreamTag polymerase (Fermentas) and 1 µL of template.
+The PCR was performed with a cycle ratio of 25:10.

+Sequences processing analysis

+The OTU-clustering was achieved by using the pipeline described in Herbold et al. (2015).
+Taxonomic classification was done with mothur classify.seqs function (Schloss et al., 2009) and the Silva 1.19 SSU database as the reference.

-Additionally, 16S rDNA amplicon sequencing for legionellae was performed with whole genome DNA extracted from 2 L water samples.
+legionellae was performed with whole genomic DNA extracted from 2 L water samples.
 Sequences originating from sequencing were clustered into OTUs (Operational Taxonomy Unit) and classified at genus level.

 Amoeba culture and evaluation of intracellular bacteria

 For isolation of FLA, 250 ml of well mixed water samples were vacuum-filtrated through a cellulose nitrate filter with 0.45 µm pore size (area 12.5 cm2, Sartorius, Germany).
 After filtration, the filter was cut into 2 pieces and placed onto a NN (non-nutrient) agar plate covered with 100 µl of a 48 h old culture of Escherichia coli in brain heart infusion (BHI).
 The NN plates were sealed with Parafilm® and stored at room temperature for up to four weeks.
 Every day, the filters were examined for amoebic migration from the filter pieces by inverted phase contrast microscopy (Nikon TMS).
 Detected FLA were transferred to a fresh E. coli-coated NN plate using a sterile inoculation loop.
 All amoebal isolates were cloned by sub-culturing to receive pure cultures for later DNA isolation.
 Morphological identification was accomplished by inverted phase contrast microscopy and phase contrast microscopy (Nikon Eclipse E800) using the identification key of Page (39) and Smirnov (40).
 All isolates were screened for intracellular bacteria.
-Endocytobionts were detected using FISH (fluorescence in situ hybridization) and specified with PCR targeting the 16S rRNA gene and subsequent amplicon-sequencing.
+Endosymbionts were detected using FISH (fluorescence in situ hybridization) and identified by 16S rRNA gene sequencing as described (ref).

 DNA extraction from cell culture and water samples